Why Proofreaders Are Still Needed in 2025

 That’s a significant oversight from the get-go.

-The word spell chukker should have been corrected to spellchecker or spell-checker.
+The word spell chukker (from the original poem) should have been corrected to spellchecker or spell-checker, not spell checker.

 CMOS follows the Merriam-Webster’s Collegiate Dictionary (11th Edition) for spelling.
 According to Merriam-Webster’s, spellchecker is correctly written as one word or hyphenated.